School Boards Demystified

 featured image

 While federal and state decisions exert influence on local public schools, neither the federal government nor the state government actually run them.
 Local public schools are run locally.
-More than 6.2 million children are enrolled in California’s public schools.
+About 6 million children are enrolled in California’s public schools.

 The policies and priorities for running a district’s regular public schools are set by a locally-elected school board and are implemented by district staff under the direction of the superintendent.
 Public charter schools, which enroll about 600,000 of those students, are also governed locally, but by a governing body not affiliated with the local school board.
 They are also subject to oversight by their authorizer.